hmunye/konsider/server/docs/database_design.md

-    is_security_or_optimization_software review_options NOT NULL, -- Is this security or optimization software? is_supported_by_current_os review_options NOT NULL, -- Is the software supported by the current OS? exported BOOLEAN DEFAULT FALSE, -- Has the review been exported? review_notes VARCHAR(255) DEFAULT 'NOT PROVIDED', -- Additional notes for the software review created_at TIMESTAMPTZ DEFAULT NOW(),
+    is_security_or_optimization_software review_options NOT NULL, -- Is this security or optimization software? is_supported_by_current_os review_options NOT NULL, -- Is the software supported by the current OS? exported BOOLEAN DEFAULT FALSE, -- Has the review been exported? review_notes VARCHAR(255) DEFAULT '', -- Additional notes for the software review created_at TIMESTAMPTZ DEFAULT NOW(),
     updated_at TIMESTAMPTZ DEFAULT NOW(), -- If it is the same value as created_at, you know this record has never been updated version INT DEFAULT 1,